sagb/libtrivdl/doc/protocol.md

 Operation
 ---------

-Transmitter and receiver start and stop sending/listening frames asynchronously at arbitrary time.
+Transmitter and receiver start and stop sending/listening for frames asynchronously at arbitrary time.

 No acknowledgements, retransmissions or error correction are provided.
 However, the receiver is able to recover from invalid frames and continue to attempt frame synchronization.